MeteoSwiss/opendata/README.md

 # MeteoSwiss - Open Data
 Welcome to MeteoSwiss' Open Data documentation.

+⚠️ We are currently **setting up our service as ALPHA**.
+Everything is subject to change without prior notice.

 <!-- For now MeteoSwiss provides its Open Data to be consumed by **[downloading the data as files](https://github.com/MeteoSwiss/opendata/tree/main?tab=readme-ov-file#getting-started-with-download)**. -->

 Starting in April 2025, MeteoSwiss will gradually make its data freely accessible to the public as Open Government Data (OGD).
 The data can be [downloaded as pre-processed files](#getting-started-with-download).